Quantum Visualization in Houdini

 Schrodinger's Cat

 This is probably the most important cat in the history of the world.
 It's also the backbone theory of quantum mechanics.
 Ethically, this experiment is going to sound very wrong to people who have never heard it before.
-But please keep in mind that this cat in the box scenario is a thought experiment
+But please keep in mind that this cat in the box scenario is a thought experiment.

 The system goes something like this.
 A cat is placed in a sealed box with a container of radioactive substance.
 As this substance breaks down it can trigger a hammer inside the box to break open a vile of acid.
 Which would kill the cat.
 As we cannot directly observe the cat, the acid, or any of the other substances inside the box, the cat can be considered both alive and dead at the same time.